Mehmet Vasıf Yakut: Sports career

 Yakut was admitted to the Turkey national team after he became runners-up and then champion in the national championships.

-He won a gold medal at the 2018 European Para Taekwondo Chanpionship in Plovdiv, Bulgaria, and another gold medal at the 2019 World Para Taekwondo Championship in Antalya, Turkey.
+He won a gold medal at the 2018 European Para Taekwondo Championship in Plovdiv, Bulgaria, and another gold medal at the 2019 World Para Taekwondo Championship in Antalya, Turkey.
 He took the silver medal at the 2019 European Para Taekwondo Championship in Bari, Italy.
 He competed at the 2020 Summer Paralympics - +75 kg, and was eliminated in the first round of the repechage match.